In Release you can configure SMTP server that is used to send notifications to users of the system by email.

 - Username and Password

-5.1.
-If using the Username and Password method, in the Username and Password fields, enter the login username and password of the SMTP server.
+- If using the Username and Password Method, in the Username and Password fields, specify the login username and password of the SMTP server.

 - Click Send test notification to send a test email to the email addresses specified in the Test Address field.
 To send the test email to multiple email addresses, specify the test addresses separated by commas.
 If the specified information is correct, an email is sent confirming the test connection was successful.